nadu-pitt/nadu-pitt.github.io/pub.md

 title: Publications
 ---

+See the most updated publication list [here](https://scholar.google.com/citations?hl=en&user=MaiIv1cAAAAJ&view_op=list_works).
 Find below the links to each of the subsections:

 <a role="button" href="#bm1" class="btn btn-primary btn-md">Peer-reviewed Journal Papers </a>